Maike Gräf, Thomas Putze, Yves Rasch – Auf dem Holzweg

 Seine Werke üben eine große haptische und sinnliche Anziehungskraft aus.
 Er stellt eine neue Serie zum Thema Atmung vor.
 Eine Metapher für das Leben.

-Under the title "On the Wooden Path" we are showing three artistic personalities who could not be more different in their working methods, their thinking and feeling, their handling of the material wood, which as the basic material of their art is the lowest common denominator, at least at first glance.
+Under the title "On the wooden path", we are showing three artistic personalities who could not be more different in their working methods, their thinking and feeling, their handling of the material wood, which as the basic material of their art is the lowest common denominator, at least at first glance.

 Let's take a look around together: